 Vent-free fireplaces can be installed anywhere you want them!
 Because there is no need for venting, they can be placed virtually anywhere in the home.
 Most vent-free gas fireplaces are portable and can even be moved from room to room when needed.

 While vent-free gas fireplaces are good for use as a supplemental heat source, they are not designed to heat the entire home and often don’t create the most realistic looking flame.
 Whenever possible, vent-free fireplaces should be used near a slightly opened window to provide fresh oxygen to the room and prevent a buildup of gases.

 Trust Our Experts To Help You Find The Perfect Appliance For Your Home

 Still not sure which option is best for you?
 Let Olde Towne Chimney & Fireplace Sales find the gas fireplace, stove, insert or log set that is right for you and your family!
 Call us today at 812-284-0123 or visit our showroom to learn about the different types of gas fireplaces and which one is right for you!

 We would like to tell you more about the amazing products that we have.
-Please fill out the form below and we’ll reach out to you.
+Please click the buttons below to fill out a form and we’ll reach out to you.